AndyCW/MovesenseDotNet/README.md

-## Bluetooth Connectivity
+## Bluetooth device discovery
-The **Movesense Plugin** does not manage Bluetooth connectivity with Movesense devices.
-You must implement device discovery and connection yourself.
+The **Movesense Plugin** does not manage Bluetooth discovery of Movesense devices.
+You must implement device discovery yourself.
 There are a number of different open source packages available to help with this.
 The samples in this repo use the [Plugin.BluetoothLe](https://www.nuget.org/packages/Plugin.BluetoothLE) NuGet package.

 To scan for Movesense devices using *BluetoothLe*, use: